Cloud Consultant Career Guide

 What Is the Projected Job Growth?

 Cloud consultants are expected to enjoy a positive job outlook over the next decade.
-Employment for network and computer systems administrators is expected to increase 4% from 2019 to 2029, a growth rate roughly the same as the projected growth across all occupations.
+Employment for network and computer systems administrators is expected to increase by 4% from 2019 to 2029, a growth rate roughly the same as the projected growth across all occupations.

 Cloud consultants often need to obtain one or more relevant certifications before they can begin work.
 These certifications further familiarize you with common operating systems.
 They can also improve your aptitude for hire in the eyes of an employer.